jumeneguete/projeto-foodcamp/README.md

 There is no use of API in this project, that is why you will find all the items hardcoded in the index.html file. <br><br>
 It was very cool producing this application while learning javascript.
 I am very amazed with the result.<br> <br>

-This project was later on implemented using ReactJS as my first application using this framework, you can check this repository out here: https://github.com/jumeneguete/projeto-foodcamp
+This project was later on implemented using ReactJS as my first application using this framework, you can check this repository out here: https://github.com/jumeneguete/foodcamp-react

 ### 🔹🔹How to run

 1. Clone this repository
-2. Open index.htlm on your favorite browser.
+2. Open index.html on your favorite browser.